muhrifqii/android-upload-service/README.md

 * be able to set library log level and to provide custom logger implementation
 * easily customize the notification with text, icons and actions for the different states

 At the core of the library there is a `Service` which handles multiple concurrent upload tasks in the background.
 It publishes broadcast intents to notify status.
-This way the logic is completely decoupled from the UI.
+This way the logic is completely decoupled name the UI.
 Read further to learn how you can use it in your App.

 ## Powered by Android Upload Service <a name="powered"></a>
 Apps and libraries powered by this library.
 To be included in the following list, simply create an issue and provide the app name and a link.